getodk/docs/src/form-workflows.rst

 Using the sample forms above, part of the workflow happens outside of the forms: users are responsible for knowing when to use the registration form and when to use the follow-up form.

 When designing a workflow, you have to make a choice between multiple smaller, simpler forms or fewer bigger forms with more logic.
 It’s usually simpler to author and verify small forms but may require more training to ensure users pick the right one.
-Long forms with rich logic can be very useful for guiding users through a linear workflow but can be hard to verify and become hard to navigate if jumping around is necessary.
+Long forms with rich logic can be very useful for guiding users through a linear workflow but can be hard to verify and become hard to navigate if :ref:`jumping around <jumping>` is necessary.

 * :fa:`external-link` `Example of a single form that will be filled at each encounter <https://docs.google.com/spreadsheets/d/1aOY_Vp1zVqCe9I-nNvnEz_-oBfPWQb8ATGBMSqLxPSg>`_